 Tip: keep a log-file of the encouraging feedbacks.
 The ones you feel are sincere.
 Read them on bad days, when you need to remember that somebody, somewhere, wants to keep you going.

 “My work speaks for itself”.
 No it doesn’t!
 Your work is the outcome of iterations, trials and errors, and fits in a context that must be explained.
 Tell the story to your Creative Director or to your client.
 Introduce the protagonists, the stage, the plot.
 Make it lively.
 Don’t throw the meat to the dog and move away.

 Advice: Get prepared to defend against punches.
 If you are in an agency, request to attend the client meetings or pitch presentations.
 Watch the client formulate every possible questions that you would never think of.
 Learn how to reassure them.
 No, the logo “doesn’t have to be bigger” to be seen, and you gotta be able to explain why.
 Your client can understand.
 You will be surprised how thin is the line between rejection and approval.

-I’ve heard too many independents or small studios lamenting about clients that pay late.
+I’ve heard too many independents and small studios lamenting about clients that pay late.
 Clients that ask for non-specific work.
 Clients that try to reduce the costs mid-project.
 This is serious stuff.
 This can kill your activity.
 Late payments are the number one reason for freelancers to quit.

 Advice: It’s your responsibility to set tight contracts, and get your down-payments.
 Be tough.
 No contract, no design.

-Anyone answering design requests on Wechat on a Sunday night?
-Stop right now.
+Anyone answering design requests on a Sunday night?
+Stop, right now.
 It’s your client?
 Do not answer, resume on Monday morning.
 It’s your boss?
 Ask yourself if you’re in the right company.
 You need to rest.
 You need your off-time.
 Nobody wants to work with a team of zombie designers.